dslp/dslp/issue-types/1-ask-issues.md

 Eventually, you'll need to convert your key metrics into technical ones.
 You should be clear with which ones you're using.
 For example, if you're doing a classification problem, you should be clear whether you're using accuracy, F-score, AUC, etc. and why.

 Finally, you may want to include counterbalance metrics.
-For example, if your goal is to increase returns while minimzing risk.
+For example, if your goal is to increase returns while minimizing risk.

 #### Constraints